Lana-fl/Hotel-Management-System-C-/README.md

 ```
 **Option B: Visual Studio (Windows)**

--Create a new Console C++ project
+1.Create a new Console C++ project

--Add all .cpp and .h files
+2.Add all .cpp and .h files

--Ensure json.hpp is included in the project
+3.Ensure json.hpp is included in the project

--Set C++ Language Standard to C++17
+4.Set C++ Language Standard to C++17

--Build and run
+5.Build and run

 ## Usage